 How does the treatment work?

-Electrical current is passed through the vessel; this cauterises and destroys the vessel with minimal discomfort and very little effect to the surrounding tissues.
+In short wave diathermy treatments, electrical current is passed through a very fine probe and into the vessel.
+This cauterises and destroys the vessel with minimal discomfort and very little effect to the surrounding tissues.

 How popular is this treatment?

 Treatment is usually quick and efficient and is becoming an increasingly popular choice for both men and women.

 These methods are recommended for facial veins predominantly but in some cases leg vessels may also respond to both treatment types.